4946Robotics/TeachingRepo/README.md

 Format your account name as “FirstnameLastname” (without quotes) to prevent confusion.
 Send a link to your account to alex.lamson@gmail.com and I'll add you into the group.

+Note: Everyone will be an owner of this group.
+That means everyone is an admin.
+Please be careful not to accidently change billing $100/month or something like that.

 Setting Up Git
 ==============